Linaro/jipdate/docs/install.rst

 First step is to get the required packages, then you need to clone Jipdate itself and then finally install all the needed Python packages.

+The video clip below will show how to install it and how to do a simple update with state changes and adding comments to a Jira ticket.
+Note that you are **not** required to run it in a Docker container.
+The only reason for doing that was to try the installation from a clean system to ensure that things are working as supposed to when starting out from scratch.

 .. raw:: html

     <iframe width="560" height="315"